LiamMarrinan/Latin102/Quiz-1.md

 Part I (Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.)

-1. filiam -- feminine, accusitive, singular
+1. filiam (feminine, accusitive, singular)
-2. in coniugium -- in + acc translates to into -- neuter, nomanitive, accusitive, or vocatitive, all in the singular
+2. in coniugium (in + acc translates to into) (neuter, nomanitive, accusitive, or vocatitive, all in the singular)
-3. animo --  masculine, dative or ablative,
+3. animo --  (masculine, dative or ablative,)
-4. virgine -- feminine, ablatitive, singular
+4. virgine -- (feminine, ablatitive, singular)
 5. parentes -- masculine, nomanitive, accusitive, or ablatitive, all plural
 6. ad uxorem -- ad + acc translates to towards, -- feminine, accusitive, singular